 You can add any combination of effects to alter the appearance or sound of a layer, and even generate visual elements from scratch.
 You can apply any of the hundreds of effects, animation presets, and layer styles.
 You can even create and save your own animation presets.
 You can animate effect properties, too, which are simply layer properties within an effect property group.
 For more information, see Effects and animation presets overview.

 Previewing compositions on your computer monitor or an external video monitor is fast and convenient, even for complex projects.
 You can change the speed and quality of previews by specifying their resolution and frame rate, and by limiting the area and duration of the composition that you preview.
 You can use color management features to preview how your movie will look on another output device.
 For more information, see Previewing and Color management.

 Add one or more compositions to the render queue to render them at the quality settings you choose and to create movies in the formats that you specify.
 You can use File > Export or Composition > Add to Render Queue.

-For more information, see Basics of rendering and exporting and the encoding quick start section in Adobe Media Encoder.
+For more information, see Basics of rendering and exporting section in Adobe Media Encoder.

 Getting Started with After Effects

 Read a basic step-by-step introduction to the general workflow in an excerpt from After Effects Classroom in a Book.